Mollie Tibbetts’ Brother Believes Missing Iowa Student Is Still Alive

 — Dateline NBC (@DatelineNBC) July 31, 2018

 Per Radar Online, Scott Tibbetts said that his sister is extremely strong and he knows “the attitude she has.”
-Scott said that it isn’t in Mollie to give up on anything in life and he doesn’t feel as if she is going to let this situation get the best of her either.
+Scott said that it isn’t in Mollie to give up on anything in life and he doesn’t feel as if she is going to let this situation get the best of her, either.

 Shortly after Mollie went missing last month, authorities interrogated a pig farmer who lives close by.
 In the past, that farmer had been charged with stalking his ex, but he’s denied having anything to do with the disappearance of Mollie Tibbetts.